 The building that is now a hotel and pub was originally a hospital during the Napoleonic Wars and it’s believed that there are around 300 French sailors buried beneath the park.
 The area was consecrated ground, which is why you may be surprised to see a lone granite headstone in the park known as the ‘Major’s Grave’.
 Being English, and a major, gave him privileges in death as well as life it would seem.

-South Sands seems to be the most popular with sunbathers and swimmers, who no doubt are also attracted to the adjacent Quaywest Water Park which has rides like ‘The Devil’s Drop, The Screamer and Wild Kamikaze’.
+South Sands is the most popular with sunbathers and swimmers, who no doubt are also attracted to the adjacent Quaywest Water Park which has rides like ‘The Devil’s Drop, The Screamer and Wild Kamikaze’.

-The waters around Torbay have to contend with all sorts of activities, and to make sure that the sea-life doesn’t come to too much harm the bay has been designated a Marine Conservation Zone (MCZ).
-Around Goodrington there are some vulnerable seagrass meadows which are a feeding ground and nursery for various species of marine life, including both types of seahorse found in British waters – the Short-Snouted and Long-Snouted Seahorse (sometimes called the Spiny Seahorse).
+The seabed around here is a rich source of vulnerable seagrass meadows which are a feeding ground and nursery for various species of marine life, including Bass, Cuttlefish and Long-Snouted Seahorse (sometimes called the Spiny Seahorse).
 Whether they’re spiny or not I’ve always had a soft spot for these creatures, and not just because the male gives birth.

-If the tide doesn’t allow you to walk along the shore from South Sands then the coastal footpath will take you the same way as the Dartmouth Steam Railway to Oyster and Saltern Coves, both of which are Sites of Special Scientific Interest (SSSI), not only for the marine environment, but also for its interesting Devonian Period geology, and an integral part of the English Riviera Geopark.
+If the tide doesn’t allow you to walk along the shore then the coastal footpath will take you the same way as the Dartmouth Steam Railway to Oyster and Saltern Coves, both of which are Sites of Special Scientific Interest (SSSI), not only for the marine environment, but also for its interesting Devonian Period geology and an integral part of the English Riviera Geopark.

 ORIGINAL POST – JUNE 2018

 LATEST UPDATE – AUGUST 2020